 Information provided may be used in tenancy proceedings, including VCAT, and may be shared with the renter as part of procedural fairness.

-If you are dissatisfied with the Appeal outcome and the matter remains unresolved, your complaint can be pursued externally via the organisations below.
+If you are dissatisfied with the outcome of your complaint or appeal and the matter remains unresolved, you can pursue your complaint externally via the organisations below:

 Launch Housing is a Child Safe organisation, committed to the health, safety and wellbeing of children and young people, with a zero-tolerance approach to child abuse (see our Child Safety and Wellbeing Policy).